 The HARM first saw action in 1986, and has since become a common part of America's aerial arsenal.
 About 2,000 were fired during the Gulf War, one of which was accidentally launched at the tail radar of a B-52.
 It hit the bomber, which managed to return to base, and was subsequently named In HARM's Way.
 The codeword "Magnum" was generally used to signal the launch of an ARM, and pilots soon discovered that simply saying "Magnum" was enough to get the enemy, listening to their unsecured radio nets, to shut down their radars.
 The first HARMs had preprogrammed seekers, requiring each user to keep a stock of extras with different programming on hand, but the AGM-88B removed this limitation.
 The AGM-88C had an improved signal processor and a new warhead with tungsten fragments that greatly improved lethality.
 HARM was also one of the first weapons where new capabilities were added via simple software updates.
 A notable addition was the Block V update, which turned the HARM into a weapon capable of homing on jamming transmitters as well as conventional radars.
 The AGM-88D added GPS guidance, which could in theory turn HARM into a general ground-attack missile, but was usually used as a backup to improve accuracy if the radar shut down, opening new targets that previously would have posed unacceptable risks of collateral damage if the radar was turned off.
 It also allowed some areas to be designated as "no-shoot zones", minimizing the risk of friendly fire.

 In recent years, HARM development has continued, with the AGM-88E AARGM (Advanced Anti Radiation Guided Missile) resulting from a collaboration between the US and Italy.
 The biggest improvement for this weapon was the fitting of an active millimeter-wave seeker, which allows the missile to classify and kill the radar van instead of the transmitter antenna, as well as the capability to send back data from its various sensors in the seconds before impact, making it easier for planners to figure out if it had actually killed the target.
 The Air Force passed on the AGM-88E, deciding to build the very similar AGM-88F for reasons that nobody can quite understand.
-But the Navy has pressed on with the AGM-88G, which integrates the forward body of the AGM-88E with a new ramjet-rocket to double the missile's range.
-The future is bright for HARM, with over 20,000 produced and exported to 15 nations in addition to the US military.
+But the Navy has pressed on with the AGM-88G, which integrates the forward body of the AGM-88E with a new rocket for increased range.1 The future is bright for HARM, with over 20,000 produced and exported to 15 nations in addition to the US military.

 While HARM and Shrike are the most successful of the ARMs, they are hardly the only missiles in this category.
 The last one in US service is the AGM-122 Sidearm, a Sidewinder missile converted into a simple ARM and used primarily by helicopters.
 The British, when faced with the need for an ARM, built ALARM, with the unique capability to loiter if the target radar is switched off.
 In loiter mode, the missile deploys a parachute, then waits for several minutes for the radar to come back on.
 If it does so, a secondary rocket motor sends flying into the target.
 If not, ALARM self-destructs harmlessly.
 Nor are all ARMs air-to-surface.
 The Soviets built ARM capability into both the SA-2 SAM, to counter jamming aircraft, and the R-27/AA-10 air-to-air missile, to take out NATO AWACS aircraft.
 Many anti-ship missiles are fitted with a secondary home-on-jam mode to disrupt enemy electronic warfare efforts, and the USN made extensive use of the Standard ARM as a surface-to-surface weapon before Harpoon reached the fleet.